BotBuilderCommunity/botbuilder-community-js/libraries/botbuilder-adapter-tyntec-whatsapp/docs/TyntecWhatsAppAdapter.md

 See [Activity.md](./Activity.md) to find out what activities may be passed to `sendActivities`.
 The supported activities are:

+* WhatsApp template message activities and
-* WhatsApp template message activities.
+* WhatsApp text message activities.

 ## `public use(...middlewares: (MiddlewareHandler | Middleware)[]): TyntecWhatsAppAdapter`